lampepfl/progfun-wiki/CheatSheet.md

-    xs exists p    // true if there is at least one element for which predicate p is true xs forall p    // true if p(x) is true for all elements xs zip ys      // returns a list of pairs which groups elements with same index together xs unzip       // opposite of zip: returns a pair of two lists xs.flatMap f   // applies the function to all elements and concatenates the result xs.sum         // sum of elements of the numeric collection xs.product     // product of elements of the numeric collection
+    xs exists p    // true if there is at least one element for which predicate p is true xs forall p    // true if p(x) is true for all elements xs zip ys      // returns a list of pairs which groups elements with same index together xs.unzip       // opposite of zip: returns a pair of two lists xs.flatMap f   // applies the function to all elements and concatenates the result xs.sum         // sum of elements of the numeric collection xs.product     // product of elements of the numeric collection